simonom/PyCHAM/README.md

 For photolysis reactions in chemical schemes other than Master Chemical Mechanism, the user can supply their own file for component absorption cross-section and quantum yield (the values are to be contained in the same file).
 The file name should be stated in the photo_par_file model variable and the file should be stored in PyCHAM/photofiles.
 A short example is given in the photofiles folder, called example_inputs.txt.
 File must be of .txt format with the formatting: <br> J_n_axs <br> wv_m, axs_m <br> J_n_qy <br> wv_M, qy_m <br> J_end <br> where n is the photochemical reaction number, axs represents the absorption cross-section (cm2/molecule), wv is wavelength (nm), _m is the wavelength number, and qy represents quantum yield (fraction).
 J_end marks the end of the photolysis file.

+## Frequently Asked Questions

+Why does PyCHAM crash without an error message?
+This has been observed using the conda install on a Windows 10 operating system with a Intel(R) Core(TM) i7-8500y CPU @ 1.50Ghz processor with processor speed 1400 MHz.
+Checking the Event Viewer application on Windows, under the Windows Logs/Application tab, showed that libblas was crashing.
+To correct the PyCHAM virtual environment was activated in the command line, then from the command line conda was used to uninstall libblas and its dependents, then conda was used to install libblas again followed by its dependents.
+This solved the issue.

 ## Acknowledgements
 This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 730997.
 Simon O'Meara received funding support from the Natural Environment Research Council through the National Centre for Atmospheric Science.